Want to learn about the London beer scene? From Camden Town Brewery to the Meantime Brewing Company, these are the best London brewery tours for you!

 5-years-ago the most exotic beer you’d find in a pub was Hoegaarden.
 Fast forward to today and there are so many cracking craft beers to choose from.
 Honestly, the choose in almost endless, more than you can do in a night anyway.
 Most pubs even have Beavertown on draft nowadays (which I absolutely love by the way).

 Supplementing all of this beer are these amazing London breweries popping up all over the city.
-Breweries like Fullers and London Fields have been around for ages, but now there are single still craft microbreweries creating some downright delicious beers.
+Breweries like Fullers and Camden have been around for ages, but now there are single still craft microbreweries creating some downright delicious beers.

 Places like Fourpure Brewing Co and Camden Town Brewery have really changed the craft beer scene with innovative ideas.
 For example, Fourpure were the first British brewery to can its beers in 330ml cans, something that is now becoming much more the industry standard now.

-As a beer lover I’ve done a fair few of these incredible London brewery tours, you know, for research purposes and all that.
+As a beer lover (you can even read all my fun facts about beer here!), I’ve done a fair few of these incredible London brewery tours, you know, for research purposes and all that.

 From self-guided tours at the Bermondsey Beer Mile to a historic pub tour right in the heart of the city, these are some of the best beer tours in London.